If you had to spend crypto today, what would you use it on?

 Q: Is staking better than spending?

 A: Staking earns yield but reduces liquidity.
-If you need immediate spend power, staking may not be suitable.
+If you need immediate spending power, staking may not be suitable.

 Q: Which option has the lowest fees?